-I presented directly after them on “Operational Risk Needing a Facelift.”
-I started by asking the 400 plus operational risk professionals in the room, if they expected their budgets to increase given it was cited as the most critical risk.
-Not a single hand was raised.
-I asked, “How many expected to have their budgets cut?”
+I followed them with my “Operational Risk Needing a Facelift” presentation.
+I started by asking the 400 plus operational risk professionals, if they expected their budgets to increase given it was cited as the “most critical risk.“ Not a single hand was raised.
+I asked, “How many of them expected to have their budgets cut?”
 Half the room raised their hands.

 Here are recommendations to improve the value proposition:

-4. Talent – Organizations need to attract and keep talent.
+- Talent – Organizations need to attract and keep talent.
 This includes having a “skills model” aligned against goals blended with a smart compensation structure.